List of Amalgam Comics publications

-Near the end of the DC vs. Marvel crossover event in 1996, Amalgam Comics released a series of one-shot comic book issues combining characters from the DC Universe with characters from the Marvel Universe.
+Near the end of the DC vs. Marvel crossover in 1996, Amalgam Comics released a series of one-shot comic book issues combining characters from the DC Universe with characters from the Marvel Universe.
 The first 12 Amalgam titles were released in a single week, temporarily replacing both publishers' regular releases.
 Half the comics in the event were published by DC Comics and half by Marvel Comics.
 In 1997 the event was repeated, but without the crossover event as a background.
-Later, both publishers collected all of their one-shots into four trade paperback collections.
+Later, both publishers collected all of their one-shots into four trade paperbacks.
 All 24 of the one-shots occurred between Marvel Comics vs. DC #3 and DC vs. Marvel Comics #4, the last two issues of the crossover event.

 Nineteen of the 24 Amalgam Comics one-shots that were printed included phony letter columns with letters written by fictitious fans to give a larger background to the stories and to help give hints of what might happen in the next issue.
-The fans' hometowns were usually fusions of existing American cities.
+The fans' hometowns were usually amalgamations of existing American cities.